barrelstrength/sprout-docs/docs/fields/gender-field.md

+---
+date: 2018-06-25
+description: The Gender Field is a gender neutral field type for Craft CMS.
+Allow your users to choose a gender, decline the question, or provide a custom value.
+---

 # Gender Field

 The Gender Field is a gender neutral field type for Craft CMS.
 Allow your users to choose a gender, decline the question, or provide a custom value.